finallylly/NetEase-CloudMusic-Spider/README.md

 ## Usage method

-1. Use `create.sql` to create sql database.
+1. Use `sql/create_sql.sql` to create sql database.
 2. Change `musci_mysql.py` database username and password.
 3. Add your favorite song ID to the `songs_name_data ` list.
 4. Run `spider_start.py`,and wait a few minutes.